KB1356 - Learning more about Accessibility

 The principles of UDL aim to:

-• provide multiple means of action and expression; and
+• provide multiple means of action and expression

 • provide multiple means of engagement